 In Years 1 and 2, there is a strong focus on the three core subjects of Mathematics, English and Science where we use much of the latest 2014 National Curriculum updates to form our schemes of work.
 The creative manner in which the curriculum is delivered, aims to encourage boys to make connections between their learning through practical work, ICT and problem solving.

 Weekly ICT lessons take place in the Centenary House ICT suite.
-In the classroom, boys use IPad, Fizz Books, digital cameras and video cameras to apply the skills learnt and to record their work.
+In the classroom, boys use iPad, digital cameras and video cameras to apply the skills learnt and to record their work.
 Led by the Class Teacher, Circle Times encourage boys to talk, expressing their thoughts and feelings and helping to nurture peer friendships.
 Years 1 and 2 enjoy weekly PE, Games and Swimming led by a Junior School PE specialist in which they learn a range of different sports, developing a love of sport and encouraging a healthy lifestyle.
 Extra-curricular clubs and activities are introduced which support learning outside of the curriculum and extend the boys interests.